David Thursby

 The Brighton Strangler The Brighton Strangler (1945) Character: Fireman (Uncredited)

-After suffering a head injury during the Blitz, John Loder, a theatre actor comes to believe himself to be the Brighton Strangler, the murderer he was playing onstage.
+After suffering a head injury during the London Blitz, theatre actor John Loder comes to believe himself to be the Brighton Strangler, the murderer he was playing onstage.

 Cardinal Richelieu Cardinal Richelieu (1935) Character: Agitator